 Get inspiration from your existing content and reinvent

 You don’t have to create your interactive content from scratch.
-You can reinvent your top-performing blog posts into an interactive video.
-Repurposing is key to solidify your interactive content.
+You can reinvent your top-performing blog posts into interactive videos.

 Make use of interactivity helpers and software